seanredmond/heniautos/guide/conciliar-calendar.md

 * Hek 18 = I 13 = July 15, 433 BCE
 * Met 12 = I 37 = August 9, 433 BCE

 This is called a "calendar equation."
 The best kind of historical evidence for the calendar is an inscription with an _explicit_ calendar equation (rather than an implicit one like IG I³ 364).
-This is the next topic.
+This is a [later topic](calendar-equations.md).

 [Top: Intro](README.md) | [Previous: Festival Calendar Basics](festival-calendar-basics.md) | [Next: The `heniautos` Command](heniautos-command.md)